Shilo/SD2-Caffeine-Mod/README.md

 - If game is running, exit and restart it.

 ## Potential Roadmap
+- Feature: Show "Best Fph" in record book (will use Warp Fph, if applicable).
+Requires a minimal of 1 hour runs. @anpShawn
+- Fix: If only "Warp Fph" is enabled, temporarily show "Fph" if no warps have been activated yet.
+- Feature: Show warped floor count in "Adventure Progress", after the manual cleared flors with "(+WARPED_FLOORS_COUNT)".
+- Fix: "Adventure Progress" timer should show time after 24 hours, and possibly seconds too. @Smgy
 - Feature: Show "essence gnome" essence earings during dungeon run instead of only at end. @caviyacht
 - Feature: Add "remaining gold" counter to essence fountain. @caviyacht
 - Testing: Test mod installation and usage on Mac OS X.